 Any non-personal information such as an IP address, pages accessed, and files downloaded will only be used to determine how many individuals use our site, how many people visit on a regular basis, which pages are most popular, and which pages are least popular.
 This information doesn’t tell us anything about who you are or where you live, it is simply used to enable us to monitor and improve our service.
 This is done by way of cookies on our website and the use of analytical services such as Google Analytics.
 To find out more please visit our cookies policy.

 We may record telephone calls for the purposes of training or for the purposes of retaining a contemporaneous note of interactions.

 We are committed to protecting your privacy.
 We follow strict security procedures to ensure that your personal information is not damaged, destroyed, or disclosed to a third party without your permission, and to prevent unauthorised access.
 The servers that store your information are kept up to date and secured with appropriate firewalls and virus protection and have restricted access.

 How long do we keep your personal data

-We will retain your personal data for the longer of the period required in order to comply with applicable laws and regulations or another period with regard to our operational requirements, such as proper account maintenance, facilitating client relationship management, and responding to legal claims or regulatory requests.
+We will retain your personal data for the length of the period required in order to comply with applicable laws and regulations or with regard to our operational requirements, such as proper account maintenance, facilitating client relationship management, and responding to legal claims or regulatory requests.
 For instance, most of client’s information is kept for the duration of the contractual relationship and 10 years after the end of the contractual relationship.
-For prosects, information is kept 5 years.
+For prospects, information is kept for 5 years.

 Where we have asked your consent for the use of your data you may withdraw it at any time.
 We may only then process your data if we can establish a need to do so.